PieroVicenti/LiveChat/README.md

 #Programming Languages

-App created

 #Purpose of the project

-Project created to test backend features.
+Project created to test backend features, linking backend and frontend.
+All the features are displayed opening two tabs.